ssvlabs/awesome-ssv/frontend/README.md

 ❗❗ Important :
 💥 Once you have your contracts deployed you will need to update the default network in `App.jsx` to match your default network in `hardhat-config.js`.
 And your new contracts addresses and ABIs in `packages/react-app/src/contracts/external_contracts`.

+# Backend

+🚀 You can run your own instance of the solution using our backend repo to deploy contracts and run scripts [here](https://github.com/bloxapp/awesome-ssv/blob/main/RUN_BACKEND.md)

 # Extra